 This floral emblem comes in the form of a tree this time and became the official flower to represent the state of Missouri on March 16, 1923.
 And although a specific variety of hawthorn is not named in the legislation, the Missouri Dept of Conservation asserts that the 'downy hawthorn' (Crataegus mollis), is the one deserving recognition.
 The five-petal blossoms are cream-colored and grow in clusters, similar to an apple tree, but it belongs, in fact, to the rose family.
 After the blossoms fade, it produces tiny apple-like "pomes" which can be made into jam.
 These small fruits also provide food for birds and small mammals.

 The flower buds are pale yellow, opening to a pinkish white.
-But white is always a tricky color to do on a white background though, so initially I chose pale pink for the petals.
-The centers are a rusty-brownish-pink color—the original directions call for dark orange—I took liberties and went bright yellow with bright pink stamens to add more color.
-When I got it done, I decided it looked too much like an apple blossom!
+But white is always a tricky color to do on a white background.
+So I went with a pale pink for the petals.
+The centers are a rusty, brownish-pink color; original directions call for dark orange.
+I took liberties and went bright yellow with bright pink stamens to add more color.
+When I got it done, I decided it looked more like an apple blossom.
 So much for taking liberties.
-Then I started over, and did another one truer to the actual colors (above).
-What do you think?
-Which one do you like the best?
-(Click on small image to see larger.)
-I'm going to stick with the top choice.

 DMC Colors: For the flower block (shown first), I used very pale yellow #3823 which looks more cream-colored on the white background; flower centers #922; stamen #728, and leaves #469 & #989. #645 for letters.
 Three strands overall; 2 strands for flower names and French Knots.